EffectOrientedProgramming/book/Chapters/04_Initialization.md

       BreadStoreBought()
 ```

-In this book, we follow the Scala practice of preferring `case` classes{i: "case class"} over ordinary classes.
+In this book, we follow the Scala practice of preferring `case` classes over ordinary classes.{i: "case class"}{i: "class, case"}
 `case` classes are immutable by default and automatically provide commonly-needed functionality.
 You aren't required to use `case` classes to work with the Effect system, but they provide valuable conveniences.

 The companion object `BreadStoreBought` contains a single value called `purchased`.
 This produces a special kind of Effect: the `ZLayer`.{i: "ZLayer"}
-`ZLayer`s are used by the Effect System to automatically inject dependencies.
+The Effect System uses `ZLayer`s to automatically inject dependencies.
-An essential difference between `ZLayer` and other dependency injection systems you might have used is that `ZLayer` validates dependencies *at compile time*.
+An essential difference between `ZLayer` and other dependency injection systems is that `ZLayer` validates dependencies *at compile time*.
-Your experience will actually be inside your IDE--when you do something problematic your IDE will immediately notify you with a useful error message.
+When you do something problematic, your IDE will immediately notify you with a useful error message.

 You aren't required to put the function producing a `ZLayer` in a companion object, but it is often convenient.

 There's something new here: `succeed`.{i: "succeed, ZIO"}{i: "fail, ZIO"}
-We're taking some information from the [Failure](06_Failure) chapter, which is the next one.
+Here, we're introducing some information from the [Failure](./06_Failure.md) chapter, which is later in the book.
 In that chapter, you'll learn that every returned Effect contains information about whether that Effect is successful or has failed.
 Each step along the way, that information is checked.
 If it fails, the operation is short-circuited and the entire Effect fails.{i: "short-circuiting"}